truefoundry/elasti/docs/src/configure-elastiservice.md

 ## Configuration Explanation

-The section below explains how are the different configuration options used in Elasti.
+The section below explains how the different configuration options are used in KubeElasti.

 ### Which service KubeElasti should manage